bartvanhoey/FunctionalCSharp/README.md

 ## Partial Application

-You give a function some arguments and it returns a new function that takes the remaining arguments.
+You give a function some arguments, and it returns a new function that takes the remaining arguments.
 Partial Application allows you to fix a function's arguments.This lets you derive new function with specific behavior from other, more general functions.